mtravacio/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## 3. Transformation
 1- Merges the training and the test sets to create one data set.
 2- Extracts only the measurements on the mean and standard deviation for each measurement.
-3- Uses descriptive activity names to name the activities in the data set 4- Appropriately labels the data set with descriptive variable names.
+3- Uses descriptive activity names to name the activities in the data set.
+4- Appropriately labels the data set with descriptive variable names.
 5- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Windows 10 x64 version 1803 (2018-07-10), R version 3.6.0 (2019-04-26), dplyr package version 0.8.0.1